ahmad-hamza/uv/README.md

 - Download [Renesas RFP software](https://www.renesas.com/en/software-tool/renesas-flash-programmer-programming-gui)
 - Connect a USB-serial cable to (TxD1,RxD1 on J13).
-- connect the USB-serial RTS pin to the reset pin in uV board.
+- connect the USB-serial RTS pin to the reset pin in Vectino board.
 - Connect USB to provide power to board.
-- Navigate the bootloader folder from the µV-Board folders.
+- Navigate the bootloader folder from the Vectino Board folders.
 - run the rfp-cli command:
 ```bash
 rfp-cli -d RA -if uart -s 115200 -bin bootloader.bin